 You don’t spend a lot on food each month

 Finally, you may be better off with a different rewards credit card if you rarely spend a lot on dining out or at U.S. supermarkets.
 The Amex Gold Card really shines in these categories due to its exceptional rewards rate, yet that doesn’t mean much if you usually spend more elsewhere.

-If you can’t decide whether the Amex Gold annual fee is worth it, there are other cards with a lower annual fee or no annual fee that offer similar rewards or perks.
-Consider these options if you’re hoping to earn more rewards on groceries or dining, or if you want to earn Amex Membership Rewards points without paying a high annual fee.
+If you can’t decide whether the Amex Gold’s annual fee is worth it, there are other cards with a lower annual fee or no annual fee that offer similar rewards or perks.

-In terms of ongoing rewards, cardholders earn 2X points on up to $6,000 in spending at U.S. supermarkets each year (then 1X points), 2X points on prepaid rental cars booked through American Express Travel and 1X points on all other purchases.
-Plus, cardholders can receive a 20 percent boost in rewards if they use their card for 20 or more purchases within a billing cycle.
+For example, the Amex EveryDay Credit Card comes with no annual fee and lets users earn points in the American Express Membership Rewards program.
+Cardholders earn 2X points on up to $6,000 in spending at U.S. supermarkets each year (then 1X points), 2X points on prepaid rental cars booked through American Express Travel and 1X points on all other purchases.
+Plus, cardholders can receive a 20 percent boost in rewards points if they use their card for 20 or more purchases within a billing period.

 The bottom line

 For years, the Amex Gold has been one of the most popular rewards cards available, and it’s likely worth it for anyone who can maximize its perks.
 But if you’re unsure about the Amex Gold because its benefits are too specific — making it harder to recoup the annual fee — that’s perfectly understandable.
 There are plenty of other rewards credit cards to consider, including those on our list of the best credit cards for restaurants.
 Either way, it never hurts to spend time comparing all of your options before you make a decision.